 The most common treatments for mantle cell lymphoma are:

 The overall 5-year survival rate for mantle cell lymphoma is generally 50% for advanced stage MCL to 70% for limited-stage MCL.
 Prognosis is difficult because most patients are not diagnosed until the disease is in its later stages.
 However, advanced chemotherapy regimens and stem cell transplants have helped make significant improvements in survival.
 With the introduction of Rituxan, survival rates have improved significantly with many patients surviving over 7 years after diagnosis.

 In September 2016, all lawsuits alleging cancer from Roundup weed killer were consolidated into a multidistrict litigation (MDL No. 2741) in the Northern District of California.
 The complaints allege that Monsanto knew for decades that glyphosate exposure may increase the risk of cancer and other life-threatening side effects.
 However, despite this knowledge, Monsanto failed to adequately warn of Roundup cancer risks and even sought to deceive the government and consumers about these risks in an effort to maximize profits, according to the lawsuits.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup cancer lawsuits.
-We are handling individual litigation nationwide and currently accepting new mantle cell lymphoma cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup Mantle Cell Lymphoma lawsuits.
+We are handling individual litigation nationwide and currently accepting new Roundup mantle cell lymphoma cases in all 50 states.